 NYU-Gold Webinar: Drowning: Film and the Challenges of Migrant Health Ethics

-This webinar will air with a live Q&A with Dr. Catherine Belling on August 18, 5:30-6:30 p.m.
+This webinar aired with a live Q&A with Dr. Catherine Belling on August 18, 5:30-6:30 p.m.
 ET.
-You must attend the live session to receive CME credit.
-The presentation recording (without the live Q&A) will be made available for viewing later on the Gold website.
+You must have attended the live session to receive CME credit.

 1 CME credit is just $10; the Gold Foundation is supporting this series and has committed to making CME credit affordable.
 The webinar is free for non-CME attendees.
 Donations to support the Gold Foundation’s work are optional and welcome.
 Full accreditation information is below.
 More accreditation information is below.